dojonorth/fun-basics-dojo/README.md

 ```
 Console Cartridges = {Super Mario World, Alex Kidd in Miracle World, Road Rash II}
 ```
-We'll call the set Classic Consoles Russ Owned 'C' and the set Console Cartridges 'G', then we can define a morphism:
+We'll call the set Classic Consoles 'C' and the set Console Cartridges 'G', then we can define a morphism:
 ```
 plays: C → G
 ```